SemanticsOS/smc.freeimage/README.txt

    buffer.

- * Correct and optimized integration of a color management system (LittleCMS2) instead of broken lcms1 integration including caching of optimized transformations, in-place transformation and introspection of profiles.
+ * Correct and optimized integration of a color management system (LittleCMS2) instead of lcms1 integration including caching of optimized transformations, in-place transformation and introspection of profiles.

  * Structured metadata access to EXIF, XMP and IPTC information, also supports